Chris-pter/PostGIS-Plantation-GeoDB/README.md

 ## 🤝 Contribution Guidlines
 Contributions are welcome and highly appreciated.
-This repo is an evolving PostGIS-based plantation geodatabase template, and community feedback plays an important role in ferining its structure and performance.
+This project is publicly shared for learning, transparency, and community discussion., but it is **not an open-source project in the traditional sense**

+The database design is actively used within my department as part of an internal GIS initiative.
+Therefore, direct code contributions (PRs) may be limited, but the following are warmly welcome:
 You can contribute in several ways:

 - Suggest improvements to the schema design or relationships.